Jjponvv/Cloder/README.md

 # Cloder

-#### Cloder is a handy program for Windows Explorer
+#### Cloder is a handy program for Windows Explorer.
- that sorts all the files in the problem folder by
+ That sorts all the files in the problem folder by
  other folders - "Subfolders" - created in the problem folder.
- In simple words, the program sorts files in a folder
+ In simple words, the program sorts files in a folder.

+## How will this program help you?
+ * This can help you sort through all the clutter in your folder
+ * You will keep all your nerves and calm)

+## **Enjoy using!**